MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/overview-of-microsoft-driver-measure-dictionary.md

 ## Evaluating by Targeting Cohort

 A driver can be developed to support multiple systems and devices.
-It is not always sufficient nor accurate to evaluate a driver’s quality aggregating its measure results across all of its targeting devices.
-To ensure there is no known targeting cohorts where the driver demonstrates low performance, a cohort analysis is applied to identify if there is any target cohort that fails to meet the measure requirements.
+It is not always sufficient or accurate to evaluate a driver’s quality aggregating its measure results across all of its targeting devices (See definition of targeting cohorts below).
+To ensure there is not a low performing targeting cohort, we analyze the cohorts to find any that fail to meet the measure requirements.
 All driver measures will be used to evaluate driver quality by targeting cohorts, as they are enabled to support evaluation by targeting cohorts.
-Measure Attribute ‘Cohort-capable’, listed on the measure dictionary, can be used to determine if a measure is enabled to support evaluation by targeting cohorts.
+Refer to each measure definition page for the new measure attribute ‘cohort-capable’.
+If a measure is marked as ‘cohort-capable’, the measure is enabled to support evaluation by targeting cohorts.

 # Targeting Cohorts/Clusters Definition
-A Targeting cohort/cluster is defined as a set of Windows systems and devices that a driver targets to support, and share the same targeting attributes, such as HWID, CHID, and OS version.
+A targeting cohort/cluster is defined as a set of Windows systems and devices that a shipping label specifies and shares the same targeting attributes, including HWID, CHID, and OS version.

 # Cohort Evaluation Pass/Fail Criteria
-If one or more driver measures fail to meet its passing criteria while being used to evaluate a driver’s quality by a targeting cohort, the targeting cohort is considered Fail.
-A driver can be rejected if one or more failures is detected on one or more targeting cohorts.
+If one or more driver measures fail to meet its passing criteria, the targeting cohort does not pass (it’s fails). **A driver can be rejected if one or more failures is detected on one or more targeting cohorts.**  The minimum instances for cohorts will be added to the measure definition page upon enablement.

-Minimum instances is set as 500 for each measure used for evaluating by targeting cohorts.
-The minimum instances may be adjusted in the future as needed.

 ## Data sources for measures